Find in All Diagrams: help section

 The screenshot below illustrates eaUtils Find in All Diagrams from a UML class.

-The screenshot below illustrates eaUtils Find in All Diagrams from a UML class' instance.
+The screenshot below illustrates eaUtils Find in All Diagrams from the instance of a class.

-Used with Image Asset elements, as an alternative to EA Image Library since version 13, I found that Sparx EA Find in all Diagrams does not support diagram usage in the following scenario:
+Used with Image Asset elements, as an alternative to EA Image Library since version 13, I found that Sparx EA Find in all Diagrams does not support the diagram usage in the following scenario:

 - Create an image or boundary from the Common toolbox on the diagram.